Senipah/VBA-Better-Array/docs/api/methods/LastIndexOf.md

 #### ComparisonType Enumerations

 `CT_EQUALITY`
-: Compares `searchElement` against the element at the current index for equality.
+: Compares `SearchElement` against the element at the current index for equality.
 This is the default comparison method.

 `CT_LIKENESS`
-: `searchElement` is treated as a string pattern and compared against the element as the current index using the `Like` operator.
-If this option is chosen `searchElement` must be a String type or an error will be raised.
+: `SearchElement` is treated as a string pattern and compared against the element as the current index using the `Like` operator.
+If this option is chosen `SearchElement` must be a String type or an error will be raised.

 ### Returns